magepages/mpdocs/docs/faq/index.md

 * **Status**: You need to enable this field so that the category will be displayed on the frontend when it has the dependent questions.
 * **Store View**: A website has many store views.
 The category will only be displayed with selected store views.
 * **Icon**:
-    * Go to the page: https://fontawesome.com/ to choose the icon of category you want.
+    * Go to the page: https://fontawesome.com/ to choose the icon of the category you want.
     * When you copy class of the icon into the field, immediately, an illustrated icon will be shown.

-* **Position**: Stipulate the orders to display of the category in FAQs Homepage
+* **Position**: Stipulate the orders to display the category in FAQs Homepage

 ``SEO Config``